 In 2008, we proudly opened our second location, Cass Family Medicine, in Plattsmouth, Nebraska, a high-need, rural area.
 We implemented electronic health records for our patients in 2009, and shortly after expanded our services to include an on-site pharmacy and additional health care clinicians.
 Also in 2009, OneWorld led the development of a network of area health centers to form the Heartland Community Health Network, and the Health Center Association of Nebraska (HCAN) was also incorporated as separate entities.

-The current decade has been one of remarkable expansion with the passage of the Affordable Care Act, which included funding for the expansion of community health centers like OneWorld, an incredible generosity and support from the philanthropic community, as well as bipartisan support of state funding from the Nebraska Legislature.
+This decade was one of remarkable expansion with the passage of the Affordable Care Act, which included funding for the expansion of community health centers like OneWorld, an incredible generosity and support from the philanthropic community, as well as bipartisan support of state funding from the Nebraska Legislature.

 In 2010, we opened three School-Based Health Centers (SBHCs), at Indian Hill, Liberty and Spring Lake Elementary Schools.
 These clinics enable OneWorld to conveniently provide health care to Omaha Public Schools students and supplement appointments with their primary care physicians.